Piecewise-linear maps with heterogeneous chaos: Introduction

-{\bf Hetero-chaotic baker maps.} The baker maps in Fig.~\ref{fig:baker} have homogeneous chaos, but we here modify them to be hetero-chaotic.
-Here we call two such modified maps the ``2D-HC'' and ``3D-HC'' maps in Figs.~\ref{fig:2D_HC_baker} and ~\ref{fig:3H} respectively.
+We modify the two baker maps in Fig.~\ref{fig:baker} to hetero-chaotic maps, which we call the ``2D-HC'' and ``3D-HC'' maps respectively, as in Figs.~\ref{fig:2D_HC_baker} and ~\ref{fig:3H}.

-The 3D-HC map is constructed in such a way that it is invertible and the 2D-HC map is its projection: if $(x_n,y_n,z_n)_{n\in\mathbb N}$ is a 3D-HC trajectory, then the projection $(x_n,z_n)_{n\in\mathbb N}$ onto the XZ plane is a 2D-HC trajectory.
 We consider these as prototypes for understanding attractors with far higher dimensions.
-The 3D-HC map $F$ is defined as follows: